Four months ago, I had 1,500 LinkedIn followers.

 It starts with the headshot because people mentally digest pictures before they read.

 You don’t need anything over the top.
 As long as the viewer believes you put in the effort to take a professional headshot, then you’ve increased your add-back percentage.
-People respect the suit over the tank top.

-What’s your add-back percentage?
+What’s an add-back percentage?

 It’s the percentage of the connection requests you send out that get accepted.